alxshelepenok/lumen/content/posts/introducing-the-fleek-api-cli-two-powerful-interfaces.md

 socialImage: https://storageapi.fleek.co/fleek-team-bucket/cli-api.png
 canonical: ''
 description: A new hosting CLI & GraphQL API to manage and control your hosting suite on Fleek.
-Depoy from local machine, use custom GitHub Actions, and more!
+Deploy from local machine, use custom GitHub Actions, and more!
 category: Release
 tags:
 - Hosting